-For more information on where and how to research for lost treasures,
+For more information on where and how to research for lost treasures, visit my page here.

 Located near the intersection of King's highway, and Savannah Rd.
 Near Lewes, Sussex County.
 The Dutch founded this town in early 1600's.
 Indian raids were a constant here, and it could be that many treasures were buried by the occupants knowing of impending attacks.